build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ![AWS IoT Core Console showing specifying a rules properties](./images/2.3.png)

 Now we need our SQL statement.
-We will be using the topic `assets/trackers`
+We will be using the topic `assets/trackers`.
+Enter `SELECT * FROM 'assets/trackers'`

 ![AWS IoT Core Console showing configuration of the SQL statement](./images/2.4.png)